ved18/OLSR_Routing/README.md

 make clean
 make -> this will create the node and controller executables along with an empty topology.txt file.
 Copy the topology to use in topology.txt
+Add the commands to run the node and controller in run.sh ./run.sh -> to run the final program.

 Please use make clean before every run so as to clear the to and from files.